Irritable Bowel Syndrome (IBS) (cont.)

 - Is it possible to prevent IBS?

 - What is the prognosis for irritable bowel syndrome (IBS)?

 - Find a local Gastroenterologist in your town

-What you eat and how you eat can affect your symptoms of irritable bowel syndrome.
-Certain foods may trigger your IBS symptoms.
-To help figure out which foods cause your symptoms, your doctor may suggest you keep a food diary.
+What you eat and how you eat can affect IBS symptoms.
+While it may not be possible to completely prevent IBS symptoms, you may find that certain foods trigger IBS symptoms.
+To help figure out which foods cause you symptoms, a doctor may suggest keeping a food diary.

 - Fatty or fried foods